Dresner Group Blog

 Why Should a Server Room Be Cold?

-One of the recurring questions we receive when we install or evaluate an existing install is why a server room should be cold.
+While we follow server room best practices, one of the recurring questions we often receive when we install or evaluate an existing install is why a server room should be cold.
 It makes sense, investing in the infrastructure to regulate the climate of one particular space can be costly.

 Some other common questions we sometimes get: